CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Brakes

-Endurance road bikes have rim or disc brakes, depending on the price range.
-Low-end ones have rim brakes, while the higher-end ones have disc brakes.
+Endurance road bikes have rim or disc brakes, depending on their price range.
+The low-end ones have rim brakes, while the higher-end ones have disc brakes.

 Disc brakes are much more effective in various weather conditions, so your stopping power is not affected.
 They also don’t require as much force to be applied to the brake levers.

-Their downside is the weight, more difficult maintenance, and higher price.
+Their downsides are weight, more difficult maintenance, and higher price.
 This means that a bike with disc brakes will have worse components than a bike with rim brakes at the same price.

 Wheels & Tires